 Don’t Stop – We all know how hard it is to get back in the exercise habit once we stop.
 So keep moving.
 On the road?
 You can always find a gym, a set of stairs, a jogging trail, a mall, a basketball court, or even a city block anywhere you go.

 Here to Help – If you have unexplained weight gain even before the holidays hit, you may have hidden food allergies.
-Gail Clayton, our functional medicine provider at Radiance, can test for food allergies and sensitivities you may not even be aware of.
 Middle age can also contribute to unwanted weight gain.
 Hormone therapy may be the answer.
 Ask Dr. Tamyra Comeaux about bio-identical hormone pellets for both men and women.